Silicon Valley Orthopaedics

 Advanced arthritis and severe joint instability are the most likely reasons for needing shoulder replacement surgery.
-If you're tired of disabling shoulder pain, Nic Gay, MD, Masi Reynolds, MD, and the team at Silicon Valley Orthopaedics in Fremont and Foster City, California, can help.
+If you're tired of disabling shoulder pain, Nic Gay, MD, Masi Reynolds, MD, and the team at Silicon Valley Orthopaedics in Fremont, Los Gatos, Menlo Park, and Foster City, California, can help.
 They perform anatomic and reverse total shoulder replacement operations that resolve chronic pain and enable you to move your shoulder freely.
 To arrange an appointment to discuss shoulder replacement, call Silicon Valley Orthopaedics today or use the online booking form.

 Shoulder replacement surgery or shoulder arthroplasty involves removing damaged bone and cartilage from the joint and implanting metal and plastic substitute parts.

 Your shoulder joint consists of the round head (ball) of your humerus (upper arm bone) and the socket (glenoid) into which the ball fits.
 If these structures experience severe damage that isn't treatable by any other means, shoulder replacement surgery relieves your pain and restores your mobility.

 The most common conditions that might require a shoulder replacement include:

 The result of wear-and-tear over the years, osteoarthritis involves the erosion of cartilage that protects the ends of your bones and allows smooth joint movement.

 Rotator cuff injuries

 Your rotator cuff muscles and tendons surround the shoulder joint.
 Rotator cuff injuries might damage the cartilage and bone, and repeated damage can lead to a form of arthritis called cuff tear arthropathy.

 If you break or shatter the upper end of your humerus, it may not be possible to reconstruct the bone.